AideenM12/Joyce-English-School-MS4/TESTING.md

 - [Django Documentation](https://docs.djangoproject.com/en/3.1/ref/templates/builtins/#get-media-prefix)

-* During testing it was discovered that the original code configuation for the site's background images was causing HTML validation errors on several pages.
+* During testing it was discovered that the original code configuration for the site's background images was causing HTML validation errors on several pages.
 The original code rendered the image by assigning it to a class in the body element and targeting the image inside the base.css.
 This resulted in validation errors because the body element was being referenced twice, first from the base template and then in the templates that used the background image body class.
 The solution to this issue was to create inline css in the individual templates that displayed a background image.
 This resolved the HTML validation issues and no further HTML issues were detected.

 * During the later stages of development it was noted that there were some issues with regard to the checkout/checkout success functionality.
 The first issue that was noted was that prospective users were being charged double for a purchase.
 The second was that within the order history section it was revealed that two payments had appeared to have taken place, One with the correct price and one with the doubled price as seen in the images below: